 - Shooting Fees.
 When you shoot at NAC you will also need to pay a shooting fee which varies depending on where the club is shooting and the cost of the venue we hire.
-At Sywell (our Summer outdoor venue), the cost is £3 per session for adults, whilst at John Ashby Sports Hall in winter it is £4.
-Juniors always pay £2.
-From October 2016 there is an option to pre-pay shooting fees when you pay your membership fees.
+At Sywell, John Ashby and Indoor Archery, the cost is £3 per session for adults and juniors pay £2.
+We also have an option to pre-pay shooting fees when you pay your membership fees.
 This fixed sum will result in savings if you shoot once a week or more.
-Full details of all permutations on these costs for each category are available from our membership secretary.
+Full details of all these costs are available from our membership secretary.

 - Bow Hire for Newbies.
 During you first few weeks of shooting you may hire a bow and arrows from the club for £1 a session.

 - DO’s and DON’TS.
 Once you have decided that you would like to buy your own equipment, there are a few do’s and do nots.
 Firstly DO NOT rush out and buy equipment, secondly DO ask for help from an experienced archer about what to buy and DO set yourself a budget.
 DO NOT grab so-called bargains on auction sites.
 DO DISCUSS your needs and budget with an experienced archer or coach.